'Sieht' Definition

 verb

-The verb 'sieht' is a conjugated form of 'sehen,' which means 'to see' in German.
-It is commonly used to describe the action of seeing or looking at something.
+The verb 'sieht' is the third person singular form of the verb 'sehen,' which means 'to see' in German.
+It indicates the action of visually perceiving something.

 Example Sentences: